Skip to content Skip to sidebar Skip to footer

 Launch of the Annotated Constitution of the Kingdom of Cambodia

-The First Edition of the Annotated Cambodian Constitution has been made possible thanks to the support of many collaborators who have helped develop it, with notable contributions from His Excellency Hor Peng, His Excellency Taing Ratana, Doctor Kuong Teilee, Professor Renoux Thierry-Serge and Prom Rodolphe, President of Destination Justice.
-Students from the Stanford Law School and the Royal University of Law and Economics were also involved in this project.
+The project was made possible through significant contributions from numerous collaborators, including H.E.
+Hor Peng, H.E.
+Taing Ratana, Dr. Kuong Teilee, Professor Renoux Thierry-Serge, and Destination Justice President Prom Rodolphe.
+Students from Stanford Law School and the Royal University of Law and Economics were also involved in its development.

-The launch objective was to gather policymakers, practitioners, academics and anyone else interested in increasing general knowledge of Cambodian constitutional law together to support the Annotated Constitution.
-This edition was created to provide accessible and accurate information regarding what the principles set out in the Constitution stand for and how they are interpreted based on both Cambodian legal practice and international standards.
-80 guests gathered to promote this resource, which will enhance rights protection and the rule of law in Cambodia.
+The primary objective of the launch was to bring together policymakers, legal practitioners, academics, and other interested parties to build support for the Annotated Constitution.
+The edition itself was created to provide accessible and accurate information on the Constitution’s principles, explaining how they are interpreted based on both Cambodian legal practice and international standards.

 Check out the Press Statement and Album photo.